 I found the stories of over twenty of this heroic supporting cast in bits and pieces in hundreds of places.
 This book is my attempt to put those stories in one concise book for the benefit of my family and friends.

 Lucie Russo will be facilitating a monthly meeting of writers who want to learn about new publishing information.
 The group will also share helpful information about resources or social media sites, offer editing tips, list resources to check out and places to post their works.

 All meetings are in the conference room at the Culpeper County Library.
-The evening meetings are the second Monday of every month from 5PM to 7PM and the morning meetings are on the second Tuesday of every month from 10AM to Noon.
+The meetings are on the second Tuesday of every month from 10AM to Noon.
 All are welcome to attend.

 For more information call 540-547-4333.